 Locations in Alberta, Division, Montavilla, and Mississippi

-For a quick bite or a celebration at home, try Grand Central Baking.
-With seven locations in the Portland area, Grand Central is the place to go for delicious, artisanal, local breads and pastries including traditional Irish favorites like soda bread, scones, tea cookies, and bread pudding.
-Call ahead for easy pickup.
+If you want the flavors but not the festivities of the holiday, bring it home with a delicious, local, artisanal bread or pastry from Grand Central Baking.
+With seven locations in the Portland area, there’s sure to be one close to home.
+Look out for their traditional Irish favorites like soda bread, scones, tea cookies, and bread pudding and call ahead for easy pickup.

 Locations in Beaumont, Cedar Mills, Fremont and Mississippi, Hawthorne Blvd., Multnomah Blvd., Sellwood, and Woodstock